-Calnetix Technologies’ electric turbocharger systems with Magnaforce™ motor generator technology will help you get more power and performance from your engine at any operating condition with less fuel and emissions.
-Key benefits of Calnetix’s electric turbo systems include:
+Calnetix Technologies’ electric turbocharger and supercharger systems with Magnaforce™ motor generator technology and Vericycle™ power electronics technology help you get more power and performance from your engine at any operating condition with less fuel consumption and low carbon emissions.
+The key benefits of Calnetix’s electric turbo system are:

-From one to 1,000 HP, Calnetix has numerous electric turbo systems in operation today in applications ranging from motorsports to marine transportation.
+From one to 1,000 HP, Calnetix has numerous electric turbo systems in operation today in applications ranging from light vehicles and motorsports to marine transportation.

-Calnetix Technologies’ electric turbocharger or electric turbo systems enable the turbocharger to perform independently of the engine exhaust conditions.
-This means the compressor performance is decoupled from the exhaust turbine performance, and can therefore, provide the necessary air/fuel ratio for optimum engine performance under all load, speed, start/stop and ramp up conditions.
+Calnetix Technologies’ electric turbocharger or e-turbo systems enable the turbocharger to perform independently of the engine exhaust conditions.
+This means the compressor performance is decoupled from the exhaust turbine performance, and can therefore provide the necessary air/fuel ratio for optimum engine performance under all load, speed, start/stop and ramp up conditions.

-Turbocharger Motor Generator Assist - Also known as e-assist, turbo assist or turbo-generator.
-Directly coupled to the turbo shaft, the motor accelerates the turbo to maximum speed in a fraction of a second at startup and low-speed operation to create the necessary boost to optimize engine performance.
-When the turbocharger is at steady-state operation, the same motor can be used in generator mode to produce electrical power from the excess exhaust pressure.
-This energy can be used to run ancillary systems or charge vehicle batteries.
+When the turbocharger is at steady-state operation, the same MGU can be operated in generator mode to produce electrical power from the excess engine exhaust pressure.
+This energy can be used to run ancillary systems or charge vehicle batteries, improving overall vehicle efficiency.